palewire/first-python-notebook/docs/_build_html/_sources/sort_values/index.rst.txt

 .. image:: /_static/merged_sort.png

 Note that returns the ``DataFrame`` resorted in ascending order from lowest to highest.
+That is pandas default way of sorting.

-To answer our question you'll need to reverse it.
-Here's how:
+To answer our question you'll need to reverse that, so that values are sorted in descending order from biggest to smallest.
+It's a little tricky at first, but here's how to do it with sort_values.

 .. code-block:: python